Edc Bd Ld Stemariefiganiella Jpeg 19Edc Bd Ld Stemariefiganiella Jpeg 19

 A kingdom where you can recharge your batteries.

-First of all, as you stroll around, you’ll meet a local resident who will be delighted to share their love of their village with you.
-Next, don’t miss the “Santa Maria” church, built of beautiful yellowish-grey granite.
-In fact, it has a single covered nave, as does its cul-de-four apse.
+Next, don’t miss the church of Santa Maria, built of beautiful yellowish-grey granite.
+In fact, it has a single nave that is covered, as is its cul-de-four apse.
 It has a single covered nave, as does its semi-circular apse, with stone slabs and an arcaded cornice.
 Modillions representing various geometric, human or animal motifs are visible.
 A masterpiece of Romanesque art, it was listed as a Historic Monument in 1927.

 The hilltop villages route